Julia Loktev

-Julia Loktev (born December 12, 1969) is a Russian-American film director and video artist.
+Julia Loktev (born December 12, 1969) is a Russian–American film director, screenwriter, and video artist.

 Early life

 Julia Loktev was born in Leningrad, Soviet Union (now St. Petersburg, Russia).
 She immigrated to the United States as a child and lived in Colorado until leaving for college.
 She moved to Montreal to study English and film at McGill University.

 Career

-Loktev came across Tom Bishell's book of short stories God Lives in St. Petersburg and read it because she had been born in St. Petersburg.
+Loktev came across Tom Bissell's book of short stories God Lives in St. Petersburg and read it because she had been born in St. Petersburg.
 She decided to adapt the short story Expensive Trips Nowhere into the film The Loneliest Planet transporting the setting from Kazakhstan to Georgia.

 Loktev was resident at Eyebeam in 2005.

 In 2015, Richard Brody called her one of the best woman movie directors.